MonacoProtocol/sdk/README.md

 - Helps provide greater liquidity for participants, reduce spreads, and offer lower prices.
 - Lowers the take rates of institutions and intermediary.
 - Reduces settlement times, increases transparency, and improves capital efficiency.
-  - Incorporates the ability to determine the outcome of events in a decentralised fashion based upon third party oracles.
+  - Incorporates the ability to determine the outcome of events in a decentralised fashion based upon third party oracles.-

 ## Why Solana?